composer/composer/doc/01-basic-usage.md

 ## Installation

-To install composer, you just need to download the `composer.phar` executable.
+To install Composer, you just need to download the `composer.phar` executable.

     $ curl -s http://getcomposer.org/installer | php

 For the details, see the [Introduction](00-intro.md) chapter.

-To check if composer is working, just run the PHAR through `php`:
+To check if Composer is working, just run the PHAR through `php`:

     $ php composer.phar

 This should give you a list of available commands.

-> **Note:** You can also perform the checks only without downloading composer
+> **Note:** You can also perform the checks only without downloading Composer
 > by using the `--check` option.
 For more information, just use `--help`.
 >
 >     $ curl -s http://getcomposer.org/installer | php -- --help

 ## `composer.json`: Project Setup

-To start using composer in your project, all you need is a `composer.json` file.
+To start using Composer in your project, all you need is a `composer.json` file.
 This file describes the dependencies of your project and may contain other metadata as well.